 Best Poster Award at EAERE Annual Conference

-The Best poster award is given to the best poster presentation at the EAERE annual conference.
+The Best Poster Award was given to the best poster presentation at EAERE annual conferences from 2008 to 2017.

-Two dimensions are taken into account with equal weight in order to select a poster for the ‘Best Poster Award at the EARE Annual Conference':
+Two dimensions were taken into account with equal weight in order to select a poster for the ‘Best Poster Award at the EARE Annual Conference’:

 - Research substance: The originality and quality of the research idea is judged as well as the methodology and execution of the research and the interpretation of the results.